andrewn6/filefire-backend/README.md

 - And lasty it's completely free!

 ## Contributing
-Here are just a couple heads up before contributing.
+Pull requests are appreciated, Feel free to fork the repository and make your edits there.

-- Use semicolons.
+- Make sure you have prettier up to date/installed
-- Use double quotes (this should already be configurated in the prettier config file.
+- Use semi colons

-> Note: Make sure to read CONTRIBUTING.md before opening a pull request for some more detailed info :D
+- Use double quotes

 *A work in progress by Andrew Nijmeh.*